twalrant/vmailfwd/README.md

 Installation

-1. Install the program addvemail into your PATH
+1. Install the program addvmail into your PATH
-2. Install or create a symlink for the program delvemail
+2. Install or create a symlink for the program delvmail
-3. Make sure to make the program executable, chmod +x addvemail
+3. Make sure to make the program executable, chmod +x addvmail
 4. Copy (and edit) the default configuration file vmailfwd.conf to /etc/default/vmailfwd - this is not mandatory.